premkamal13/neuralnet-gates/README.md

 # neuralnet-gates
 Using single and multi-layered perceptrons to implement logic operations and then create a automatically learning neural network that back-propagates the errors and learns to improve itself over time

-Stages of the Training Neural network:
+Stages of training the Neural network:

 1. Feed a sample to the network
 2. Calculate Mean Standard Error